-Effective fall 2016, currently matriculated AJU undergraduates who received an "F" in an AJU course will have the option to retake up to five failed courses (if the exact course is offered again at AJU) for a higher grade.
-In addition, effective fall 2016, currently matriculated undergraduate students may also re-take one additional AJU course for a higher grade, regardless of the original grade earned in the course.
+Effective Fall 2019, currently matriculated AJU undergraduates will have the option to retake up to five courses for which they either received an F or failed to earn a grade sufficient to satisfy a major, minor, or core curriculum requirement.
+In addition, currently matriculated undergraduates may also re-take one additional AJU course for a higher grade, regardless of the original grade earned in the course.

 In both circumstances, if a student achieves a higher grade in the course, the second grade will replace the first grade.
-While the first grade will no longer factor into a student's GPA, it will still appear on his/her transcript with 0 credits next to the course title.
+While the first grade will no longer factor into a student's GPA, it will still appear on her or his transcript with 0 credits next to the course title.
 If a course is repeated a third time, the second and third grades will be averaged.
 Beyond the situations above, all grades will be recorded and counted in the GPA and SAP (for financial aid).

 The above will have no bearing upon academic and financial aid probations.
-That is, a student will not be retroactively removed from academic or financial aid probation on the basis of nay retaken classes.
+That is, a student will not be retroactively removed from academic or financial aid probation on the basis of any retaken classes.